Family Medicine Near Me

-Your family medicine doctor is your partner in maintaining your overall health and well-being.
-They serve all ages, addressing needs ranging from prevention to routine care of illness and injury to maternity care and specialized care for the most complex diseases, injuries and conditions.
-They know your health history and are trained to diagnose and treat most common diseases and will coordinate your health care needs with specialists and surgeons if the needs arise.
+Family Medicine providers serve all ages, addressing needs including: preventive care, routine care of illness and injury, maternity care, and more.
+They are trained to diagnose and treat most common diseases and can coordinate your health care needs with specialists and surgeons if the need arises.

 Your family provider doesn't just provide you with your yearly check-up.
 They can be your go-to for a sinus infection, sore throat or when you're having anxiety.
 They can guide you through diabetes, arthritis and cancer screenings.
 They can treat acute situations such as cold symptoms and injuries.
 They can help you throughout pregnancy.
 They also can perform minor surgical procedures, such as freezing a wart or draining an abscess.

-Our OB/GYNs are here to provide personal and compassionate care to women through all stages of life.
-From annual physicals to mammograms, prenatal care to cancer screenings we are here to guide you through your health care in a welcoming and caring environment.
-Your OB/GYN is a licensed physician and surgeon.
 We offer gynecological care for every stage of life.
-As your partner in health, you have a right to affirming, high-quality care that is both comprehensive and convenient.
-Our doctors and team members are prepared to address your health needs — from adolescence to menopause and beyond.
+Our team is prepared to address your health needs — from adolescence to menopause and beyond.
 For obstetrical care, an OB/GYN is a fit for high to low-risk pregnancies or an individual who has a serious medical condition such as high blood pressure, epilepsy, heart disease, diabetes or obesity.